Seeed-Studio/MakerCamp/README.md

 Prepare your ideas, form your team, and head to our official site to register.
 We can't wait to see your creative sparks shining in Shenzhen!
 [Register Now](https://docs.google.com/forms/d/e/1FAIpQLSdXlkyAb32d16tQf1__ss0lvE2C10uMQIRHlClN_iUuXE2a4A/viewform?usp=sf_link)

+## Guidelines for Content Organization and Contribution on GitHub

+We encourage students to adhere to a standardized naming convention and categorization when uploading their content to GitHub.
+The suggested naming format is "Participation Term - Organization," for example, "2401-MIT."
+In terms of categorization, we recommend organizing content under specific themes like factory production, electronic resources, community resources, or other observations.
+This practice ensures clarity, consistency, and efficient organization of shared information.

+Additionally, if you come across any original documents with missing sections and wish to enhance them, please don't hesitate to reference that document in your uploaded content.
+Your contributions to improving and completing the existing documentation are highly valued.